 What are their preferences?

 How do they rank planned feature sets?

-Data mining can start with the results from a few questionnaires.
-However, it is more effective to use a large dataset.
-Identifying the source information (where you get the data) and extracting key values (how you pick the data points) are important to get quality results.
+Data mining can start with the results from a few questionnaires, but it is more effective to use a large dataset.
+Identifying the source information (where you get the data) and extracting key values (how you pick the data points) are important to getting quality results.

 Data mining is best used for pattern discovery in customer perceptions and behaviors.
 It is useful in understanding your customers and/or your target market.